 Antonio M. Battro, a physician and researcher, found the learner and teacher excel when both parties are engaged.
 This engagement goes beyond a learning environment.
 If you’re building an engaging workplace, you can create a team that’s learning from one another and ready to excel in their own fields.
 With employee engagement hanging around 34%, driving engagement is a top priority for most businesses.
 (This means it should probably be a top priority for you, too.)

-Beyond being an avenue for creating and sharing institutional knowledge, collaboration itself is believed to be “very important” by three out of four companies.
-This means there’s a good chance your competitors share these beliefs and are investing in collaboration.
+There’s a good chance your competitors share these beliefs and are investing in collaboration.
 By not investing in collaboration skills, you’re immediately putting yourself at a disadvantage.

 Collaboration makes your company more competitive, but the benefits don’t stop there.
 Professionals are clamoring for more collaborative environments.
 When employers fail to deliver, the result is a less engaged workforce that’s more likely to quit.
 But, this is only scratching the surface of the employee demand for collaboration: